Introduction to Outcomes First Group

 The services operate across the South of England, West Midlands, North Wales and Yorkshire and Humberside delivering services to around 750 individuals, trusted by over 100 different local authorities, this accounts for nearly two thirds of all local authorities in England.

-We hold the quality of our services in the highest regard and are proud to say that 98% of our services are rated as Good or Outstanding, we were winners of the ‘independent school provider of the year’ at the 2016 EducationInvestor Awards and are currently finalists of ‘specialist provider of the year’ for the 2017 HealthInvestor Awards.
-Please see our awards and accreditations tab for further industry accolades.
+We hold the quality of our services in the highest regard and are proud to say that 98% of our services are rated as Outstanding, Good or Fully Compliant, we were winners of the ‘Independent School Provider of the Year’ at the 2016 EducationInvestor Awards, we won the ‘Lifetime Achiever Award’ at the 2018 Autism Hero Awards and are proud to have won the Nasen ‘Inspirational Teacher Award’ 2018.

 We are a unified organisation that prospers on collaboration to add value.
 Our people form the foundations of our success, bringing together skills and experience to deliver shared goals with passion, energy and enthusiasm.